thasso/pyjip/docs/source/tools_and_pipelines.rst

             # but we can access it
             assert hasattr(self, 'tool_instance')

-            # and we habe the helpers directly available
+            # and we have the helpers directly available
             assert hasattr(self, 'args')
             assert hasattr(self, 'options')
             assert hasattr(self, 'check_file')